kiran-4444/zap-store/README.md

-# **KV Store 🚀**
+# **ZapStore 🚀**

 A high-performance, in-memory key-value store built in Go, inspired by Designing Data-Intensive Applications (DDIA).
 This project is my playground for mastering Go, exploring storage engine design, and diving into the world of distributed systems.
 It currently supports basic `Get`, `Set`, and `Del` operations with a thread-safe in-memory engine, and I’m actively working on adding a Bitcask storage engine and distributed capabilities.

 ## **🌟 Why This Project?**

-I built KV Store to deepen my understanding of key-value storage systems while honing my Go skills.
+I built ZapStore to deepen my understanding of key-value storage systems while honing my Go skills.
 Drawing inspiration from DDIA, I’m exploring the trade-offs of in-memory vs. disk-based storage, concurrency, and scalability.
 This project is a hands-on journey through the fundamentals of data-intensive applications, with a focus on clean code, performance optimization, and extensibility.

 ### **Key Features**